joelle-o-world/pattern-cutting/readme.md

-## Winnifred Owen pattern blocks
+## Winnifred Aldrich pattern blocks

-One application of this library is quickly producing pattern blocks from Winnfred Owen’s book.
+One application of this library is quickly producing pattern blocks from Winnfred Aldrich’s book.
 To do that, we have to be able to use describe body measurements: